jackchevalley/php-telegram-bot-framework/README.md

 ### Input Sanitization

-User input is automatically sanitized to avoid XSS attacks, always remember to use secure( function to call database with user parameters.
-Never put them in query directly:
+User input is automatically sanitized to avoid XSS attacks.
+Always remember to use the `secure()` function to call the database with user parameters.
+Never put them in the query directly:

 ```php
 $msg = strip_tags($update["message"]["text"]);